go-nag/configuration/README.md

 ### Bootstraping .env files

-In the event that you want to use a .env file to store variables, you can do so be using the `conf_loader` package.
+In the event that you want to use a .env file to store variables, you can do so be using the `cfge` package.

 Example: